Sean Bouchard Preview, Player Props: Rockies vs. Giants

 |0

-- The 8.6 strikeouts per nine innings put together by the Giants pitching staff last season ranked 16th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff ranks 18th in the league.

-- The Giants' 3.89 team ERA ranked 15th across all league pitching staffs.
+- The Giants' 4.09 team ERA ranks 13th across all MLB pitching staffs.

-- The Giants gave up the fewest home runs in baseball (132 total, 0.8 per game).
+- The Giants give up the seventh-fewest home runs in baseball (157 total, 1.1 per game).

+- Winn (0-2) pitches for the Giants to make his third start this season.

+- The righty last appeared in relief on Sunday, Sept.
+3, when he threw five scoreless innings against the San Diego Padres while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.